-The time dependence of the DNA strand scission was then measured in cells exposed for increasing time intervals to arsenite, with or without a final 10-minute addition of either ATP or Cf. As shown in Fig. 4A, the nuclear spreading factor slowly increased in cells exposed to the metalloid alone, with kinetics comparable with those describing the rate of ROS formation (Fig. 1A).
-Accumulation of DNA lesions was instead significantly faster in cells receiving the treatments with the metalloid and ATP or Cf, with a very small delay in comparison with the kinetics of ROS formation detected under the same conditions (Fig. 1A).
+The time-dependence of the DNA strand scission was then measured in cells exposed for increasing time intervals to arsenite, with or without a final 10 min addition of either ATP or Cf. As shown in Fig. 4A, the nuclear spreading factor slowly increased in cells exposed to the metalloid alone, with kinetics comparable with those describing the rate of ROS formation (Fig. 1A).
+Accumulation of DNA lesions was instead significantly faster in cells receiving the treatments with the metalloid and ATP, or Cf, with a very small delay in comparison with the kinetics of ROS formation detected under the same conditions (Fig. 1A).

-We next established the arsenite concentration dependence for the DNA strand scission observed after 30 minutes with the supplementation of ATP or Cf in the last 10 minutes of incubation.
+We next established the arsenite concentration-dependence for the DNA strand scission observed after 30 min with the supplementation of ATP or Cf in the last 10 min of incubation.
 Under these conditions, the metalloid alone failed to produce significant effects (Fig. 4B).
-Maximal DNA strand scission was instead observed in cells exposed to $\geq 0.5-1 \mu M$ arsenite with ATP or Cf.
+Maximal DNA strand scission was instead observed in cells exposed to > 0.5-1 μ M arsenite, with ATP or Cf.

-Finally, the results illustrated in Fig. 4C indicate that the genotoxic response induced by a 30-minute exposure to $1 \mu M$ arsenite associated with ATP or Cf is suppressed by treatments/manipulation abolishing ROS formation at the level of the mitochondrial respiratory chain, i.e., rotenone, AA, and the respiration-deficient phenotype, or preventing mitochondrial Ca^{2+} accumulation, i.e., Ry and Ru360.
+Finally, the results illustrated in Fig. 4C indicate that the genotoxic response induced by a 30 min exposure to 1 μ M arsenite, associated with ATP, or Cf, is suppressed by treatments/manipulation abolishing ROS formation at the level of the mitochondrial respiratory chain, i.e., rotenone, AA and the respiration-deficient phenotype, or preventing mitochondrial Ca2+ accumulation, i.e., Ry and Ru360.
 2-APB selectively prevented DNA strand scission in cells exposed to arsenite/ATP.

-We therefore conclude that the short-term exposure to arsenite in combination with RyR or IP3R agonists fails to produce immediate or delayed toxicity but nevertheless causes rapid and extensive DNA strand scission entirely attributable to enforced mitochondrial Ca^{2+} accumulation and Ca^{2+} -dependent mito O_2^{-} formation.
+We therefore conclude that the short-term exposure to arsenite in combination with RyR or IP_3R agonists fails to produce immediate or delayed toxicity, but nevertheless causes rapid and extensive DNA strand scission entirely attributable to enforced mitochondrial Ca^{2+} accumulation and Ca^{2+} -dependent mito O_2 - $^-$ formation.